-Achernar is the End of the River | EarthSky.org
+Achernar marks the End of the River

 And yet, if you are far-enough south, you can see Achernar easily.
 After all, this star is very bright!

-Just as Eridanus marks the end of the River, so the River has a beginning, the star Beta Eridani or Cursa, which itself is easily visible from the Northern Hemisphere, very near Orion’s brightest star, Rigel.
+Just as Achernar marks the end of the River, so the River has a beginning.
+The star Beta Eridani or Cursa, which itself is easily visible from the Northern Hemisphere, shines very near Orion’s brightest star, Rigel.

-On most nights of the year, Achernar cannot be seen from anywhere in North America, but around October 20 it skirts the southern horizon around midnight, never getting very high.
+On most nights of the year, Achernar cannot be seen from anywhere in North America.
+However, around October 20 it skirts the southern horizon around midnight, never getting very high.
 Then as the months pass, it is seen earlier at night – around 10 p.m. in November, 8 p.m. in December and just after sunset in January.
 Being far to the south with no bright stars around it, Achernar stands out in its isolation.
 If you have a dark sky, and are far enough south, you’ll easily see Achernar’s constellation Eridanus making its loop under the constellation Orion.

-Achernar’s history and mythology.
 In fact, the name Achernar derives from an Arabic phrase meaning End of the River.

 Interestingly, in early classical times the name Achernar was given to the star we now know as Theta Eridani, or Acamar.
 At that time Acamar was the brightest star of the constellation visible from Greece, and thus was considered the River’s end.